fortyfortyy/Oddam-W-Dobre-Rece/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Setup
-- _To run this project, you need to create and active virtual environment_
+- _To run this project, you need to install [Django](https://docs.djangoproject.com/en/4.0/intro/) then create and active virtual environment_
 ```
 $ python3 -m venv env
 ```